gage1145/quicR/README.md

 There is no function included for RAF since that can be calculated as the inverse of time-to-threshold.

 Additionally, a useful function, ```calculate_metrics```, has been included which will automatically calculate all these metrics, including RAF (assuming TtT was selected), and add them to a single data frame.
+These metrics can be automatically plotted using ```plot_metrics```.
+This function generates a faceted figure.

 ``` R
 df_norm <- get_real("file.xlsx")[[1]] |>